OctopusDeploy/blog/blog/2024-05/copilot-behind-the-scenes/index.md

 - GitHub Copilot
 ---

 Much attention has been paid to the generative aspect of GPT.
-It is easy to be impressed by the ability to create eye-catching images and videos or write sensible sounding text from a few simple prompts.
+It is easy to be impressed by the ability to create eye-catching images and videos or write sensible-sounding text from a few simple prompts.
 It is also easy to understand how AI would augment the workflows of writing or drawing tools.

 But how does AI benefit more traditional business processes?
 The answer is perhaps less exciting than being able to generate a highly detailed drawing of a kitten in a space suit eating rainbows from little more than that description, but it is in these business-as-usual workflows that AI can have a significant impact.

-I had the privilege of exploring this question in partnership with GitHub to develop the [Octopus Extension for GitHub Copilot](https://octopus.com/docs/administration/copilot).
+I explored this question in partnership with GitHub to develop the [Octopus Extension for GitHub Copilot](https://octopus.com/docs/administration/copilot).
 Copilot extensions were [announced by Satya Nadella at this year's Build conference](https://youtu.be/8OviTSFqucI?t=2334), with Octopus being 1 of 16 extensions for the initial launch:

 ![Build keynote address](build-keynote.png)

-In this post I'll take you behind the scenes in building a Copilot extension.
+In this post, I'll take you behind the scenes in building a Copilot extension.

 ## The value of a Copilot extension

-The sentiment behind the phrase "Code is written once but read many times" holds true for Octopus deployments and runbooks.
+The sentiment behind the phrase "Code is written once but read many times" holds for Octopus deployments and runbooks.
 Once your Octopus space is configured, most of your interaction is through initiating deployments, running runbooks, and viewing the results.

-Most DevOps team members won't spend their days in Octopus.
+Most DevOps team members will spend their days outside of Octopus.
 For example, developers will spend most of their day writing and testing new features in their IDE.
 Octopus is a critical component of that workflow as it is responsible for deploying changes to various environments for internal teams and external customers to access.
 But often, developers only need to know where their changes have been deployed or extract some useful entries from the deployment logs.

 Here we see the result of the prompt `@octopus-ai-app Show dashboard space "<space name>"`, which is a markdown version of the Octopus dashboard:

 ![Showing the dashboard in Copilot](show-dashboard.png)

 This prompt shows how the Octopus extension keeps you in the flow by removing the need to switch between applications to access the information you need.
-With a simple prompt you can review the state of your deployments in the same chat window you use as part of your development workflow.
+With a simple prompt, you can review the state of your deployments in the same chat window you use as part of your development workflow.

 We can dig a little deeper with a prompt like `@octopus-ai-app The status "Success" is represented with the 🟢 character.
 The status "In Progress" is represented by the 🔵 character.
 Other statuses are represented with the 🔴 character.
 Show the release version, release notes, and status of the last 5 deployments for the project "<project name>" in the "<environment name>" environment in the "<space name>" space in a markdown table.`: